In a frequency distribution for a numerical variable, intervals a... | Study Prep in Pearson+

 1

-Recall that qualitative characteristics relate to categorical data, which is different from numerical data that uses intervals to group values.
+Note that intervals are typically of equal width for numerical data to maintain consistency, but the key property is that they form distinct, non-overlapping ranges.

-Note that individual data points listed in order describe an ordered list or raw data, not intervals in a frequency distribution.
+Distinguish between numerical intervals (used for quantitative data) and categories (used for qualitative data), as frequency distributions for numerical variables use intervals, not categories.

-Conclude that intervals in a frequency distribution are best described as ranges of values that group the data into classes.
+Conclude that the correct description of intervals in a frequency distribution for a numerical variable is 'Non-overlapping ranges that group data values into classes.'

 Watch next